CriticalFlaw/TF2HUD-Fixes/README.md

 ### Workshop Pack
 *This pack corrects multiple reported issues with the default TF2 HUD.
 These have been submitted to the Steam Workshop for Valve's consideration.*
 - Added back the passive attributes label to the Loadout screen.
-- Added minmode UI for Capture the Flag, Player Destruction and PASS Time.
+- Added minmode UI for Capture the Flag and PASS Time.
 - Added missing font definitions to **resources/clientscheme.res**.
 - Enabled being able to rotate the player model on the class selection screen.
 - Fixed Backpack screen header not displaying properly when applying a tool to an item.